christophetd/firepwned/README.md

 $ python firepwned.py
 ```

-- To specify a path to a Firefox profile directory, use the `--profile` option (by default: the first file found matching `~/.mozilla/firefox/*.default`).
-On Max OS X, you can use `--profile ~/Library/Application\ Support/Firefox/Profiles/*.default`
+- To specify a path to a Firefox profile directory, use the `--profile` option (by default: the first file found matching `~/.mozilla/firefox/*.default` on Ubuntu or `~/Library/Application\ Support/Firefox/Profiles/*.default` on Mac OS
 - To adjust the number of threads used to make requests to the Have I Been Pwned API, use the `--threads` option (by default: 10)

 ## Docker image